SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 *bug where xp bar will visually fill 100% when completing rackets, Walking Styles and Race options added.
 Also a bug tool* *and button remapping!*

-*Update here 2.2-2.3)!
+*Update here (2.2-2.3)!
 Miscellaneous animations such as dancing and laughing, bug fixes, Car map marker, Saving outfits,* *Revenge raids, NPC variants and events, working TVs, new NPC variants, More NPC events, Warning when your demolish, AI* *awareness system improves, Overlay names for weapon, Skill indicators, vehicle and location, Buffing Exports, Crime* *Scene Revamps and racket participation added!*

+*Update here (2.4)!
+Small update that fixes typos, a few more bugs, Bloody faces/body included for all enemy models and car* *radio song expansion added!*

 - **THREAD STARTS HERE!**